joonho3020/ripple-ir/CRANELIFT_BACKEND.md

 ### 6. Understand how RTL simulators works by writing an interpreted version

-Take a look at the following links and implement the python code in your IR format
+Take a look at the following links and implement the interpretter using your IR format

 - [How RTL simulation works](https://joonho3020.github.io/articles/rtl-simulation.html)
 - [Python RTL simulator interpretter](https://github.com/evanjyli/chisel-examples/blob/main/simulator_2.py)